Yes- bread is vegan friendly as long as the ingredients are animal free.

 - Fish oil

 Additionally, some vegans may avoid non organic refined sugar because it is often processed with bone char.
-However in my experience, many self identifying vegans do not avoid refined sugar.
+You can learn about the sugar topic in my article on sugar in oatmeal here.

 But… Yeast!
 Can Vegans Eat Yeast?